 I quickly learned that the Glacier Skywalk, a 6-minute drive up the Icefields Parkway, is more than a view.
 Here’s the drill:

-- Pick up a free audio guide at the entrance
+- Once you’re off the shuttle, pick up a free audio guide at the entrance

 - Walk along the 400-metre cliff path called the Discovery Trail